 To be honest, that doesn’t have to be you.
-So here’s the deal.
-I am going to give you a ridiculously solid cleaning schedule to download at the end of all this!
-But first, I am going to give you something powerful — something no one else is sharing.
+Here’s the deal.
+I am going to give you a ridiculously solid cleaning schedule guide to use.
+But first, I am going to give you something powerful — something no one else is sharing…

-Below are seven simple keys so that any working mom wanting to create a cleaning schedule can use to basically guarantee you will have a clean house!
-And what’s even better is with these keys, instead of just having a clean house — you’ll learn the secrets that will allow you to have a clean house most of the time!
-And yes, it can be done even with kids or a full time job.
+Below are seven simple keys that are game-changers!
+Instead of just having a clean house — you’ll learn the secrets you need to keep your house clean all the time!
+And yes, it can be done even with kids or a full-time job.

 What is clutter

 Clutter is a random pile of mess — look around.
 Do you see any?
 If you see lots of clutter around your house, that’s the first thing you’re going to want to tackle before actually starting a cleaning schedule.

 Decluttering your house does not have to be considered some big ceremonious event.
 You simply need to add decluttering to your everyday routine and consider it a way of life from here forward.

 Whether you start with the bedrooms first or common areas, the most important thing is just to make sure you spend a few minutes each day tidying up or picking up the stuff that makes your house look messy.

 On days when you aren’t so busy, pick a room and spend 15-30 minutes a day decluttering it.
 Once done, move on to the next room.
 Start in an easy room first so that you can get some momentum & motivation to keep going.

 Power Tip | Don’t collect bags and bags of clutter that need to be tossed and let them sit around for weeks at a time.
 Keep the ball rolling by collecting clutter & tossing it either the same day or within 24 hours.